 What are full mouth dental implants?

 They are used to do a full mouth restoration in people that have suffered the loss of most of their teeth.
-They consist of several implants that embed in the jawbone, as well as a set of outer teeth supported by the implants.
+They consist of several dental implants that embed in the jawbone, as well as a set of outer teeth supported by the implants.
 There are two common types of full mouth implants.
-The first is implant-supported bridges and the other is implant-supported full dentures.
+The first is implant-supported dental bridges and the other is implant-supported full dentures.
 Both types can be fixed or removable.

 Who is a good candidate for such implants?